Delicious and Nutritious: How to Make Bone Broth

 1 Tbsp.
 Unfiltered Apple cider vinegar

 Optional- veggies and spices.
-I love to add ginger and tumeric!
+I love to add ginger and turmeric!
 But anything works like carrots and celery, onions, garlic, rosemary, etc. Feel free to experiment with a variety of veggies and herbs to change and boost the nutritive powers of this healing elixir.

-*If starting off with raw bones place them on a baking sheet and place into the oven at 450 for about 15 minutes as this helps deepen the flavor!
+*If starting off with raw bones place them on a baking sheet and place them into the oven at 450 for about 15 minutes as this helps deepen the flavor!

 Place all bones in a large pot and cover with cold water